-- A. When the District determines that a Layoff is necessary, it will notify in writing the affected Regular Employees and Unions at least 45 calendar days in advance of the effective date of Layoff.
-The District will offer to meet with the Union at least 30 calendar days prior to the effective date of Layoff. - B. The notice of Layoff will include: - A statement that the Regular Employee's position is being eliminated due to the Layoff or he/she is being laid off due to another Regular Employee's exercise of his/her displacement rights. - The effective date of the Layoff. - 3.
+- A. When the District determines that a Layoff is necessary, it will notify in writing the affected Regular Employees and the Society at least forty-five (45) calendar days in advance of the effective date of Layoff.
+The District will offer to meet with the Society at least thirty (30) calendar days prior to the effective date of Layoff. - B. The notice of Layoff will include: - 1.
+A statement that the Regular Employee's position is being eliminated due to the Layoff or he/she is being laid off due to another Regular Employee's exercise of his/her displacement rights. - 2.
+The effective date of the Layoff. - 3.
 The Seniority level of the Regular Employee as of the date of the notification. - 4.
-A description of the Regular Employee's displacement rights.
+A description of the Regular Employee's displacement rights. - 5.
+A description of the Regular Employee's reinstatement rights.

-- 5. A description of the Regular Employee's reinstatement rights. - 6.
-A description of the Regular Employee's severance rights. - A description of the Regular Employee's right to receive assistance in pursuing outside employment opportunities by requesting a referral to an out-placement service firm for up to five days of out-placement coaching and counseling service.
+- 6. A description of the Regular Employee's severance rights. - 7.
+A description of the Regular Employee's right to receive assistance in pursuing outside employment opportunities by requesting a referral to an out-placement service firm for up to five (5) days of out-placement coaching and counseling service.